UA-Smart-Signage-Platform/Documentation-Website/docs/sprints.md

 This is the end of sprint creation and report.

+**Team manager personal message:**

-Overall I, Pedro, feel like the team did a good job most of the times at meeting deadlines.
-Organization-wise the team lacked a bit and I wasn't capable of providing what was needed due to lack of experience in team leading.
-Even then, I feel like I learned a lot and the team has as well.
+Overall I feel that the team did mostly a good job at meeting deadlines.
+When it comes to organization the team lacked a bit and I wasn't capable of providing what was needed due to lack of experience in team leading.
+Even then, I feel that this was a positive experience where I learned a lot and the team has as well.